abiosoft/colima/docs/FAQ.md

 Colima is basically a higher level usage of Lima and utilises Lima to provide Docker, Containerd and/or Kubernetes.

-## Are M1 macs supported?
+## Are Apple Silicon Macs supported?

-Colima supports and works on both Intel and M1 macs.
+Colima supports and works on both Intel and Apple Silicon Macs.

 Feedbacks would be appreciated.